 - Read More: Best 10 Warzone class setups

-Of course, the Verdansk landscape will certainly not look as pretty as it did before, but a consistent framerate is guaranteed to improve your gameplay experience.
+Of course, the Caldera landscape will certainly not look as pretty as it did before, but a consistent framerate is guaranteed to improve your gameplay experience.

-There you have it, that’s all of the best settings in Warzone.
+There you have it, that’s all of the best Warzone settings for better FPS on PC.

 Make sure to check out our other Warzone guides and lists such as: Best streamer loadouts | Most popular Warzone weapons| Best Assault Rifles | Fennec loadout | Mac-10 loadout | FFAR Warzone class | Best Cold War MP5 Warzone loadout | Top 20 highest earning players | Best guns: Ultimate tier list | World records for most Warzone kills